Data-and-Trust-Alliance/DPS/specification.md

 - Format: URI
 - Example: `urn:uuid:17725bad-9098-4f43-abe6-43490ae1596c`

-### Metadata location
+### 4.1.4 Metadata location

-Optional: The web address where the dataset's metadata is published and can be accessed, providing a direct link to detailed information about the dataset.
+The web address where the dataset's metadata is published and can be accessed, providing a direct link to detailed information about the dataset.
 Typically will be a unique URL of the current dataset

 - Element-Name: `location`
 - cardinality: 0..1
 - Format: URL
 - Example: `https://example.org`

-### Dataset issuer
+### 4.1.5 Dataset issuer

 The legal entity responsible for creating the dataset, providing accountability and a point of contact for inquiries.